TABLETS and ORAL SOLUTION

 WHILE YOU ARE TAKING KALETRA

 Things you must do

-Tell all the doctors, dentists, and pharmacists who are treating you that you are taking
+Tell any other doctors, dentists and pharmacists who treat you that you are taking

 Things you must not do